-On July 4, 2014, Macquarie Bank agreed to increase the financing under Tranche 3 of the Facility to \$80 million.

-Subsequent to March 31, 2015, Macquarie Bank has agreed to increase the financing under Tranche 3 of the Facility to \$122.0 million, resulting in a total Facility of \$212.0 million, and to extend the repayment date for any funds drawn down under Tranche 3 of the Facility to May 29, 2015.
-Tranche 3 bears interest at 20% per annum.
+Under the terms of the Forbearance Agreement, as amended, Macquarie Bank had initially agreed to provide up to \$30 million, at its discretion, of additional financing under a "Tranche 3" of the Facility.
+Macquarie Bank has agreed on numerous occasions to increase the financing available under Tranche 3 of the Facility to up to \$184.00 million, resulting in a total Facility of \$274.00 million, and to extend the repayment date for any funds drawn down under Tranche 3 of the Facility to February 16, 2016 (see also "Subsequent Event Discussion").
+Tranche 3 bears interest at 20% per annum, and a facility fee of 5% is payable in respect of each drawdown thereunder.

-As of the date of this MD&A, the Corporation has drawn \$121.97 million against the Facility's Tranche 3, resulting in a total of \$211.97 million of principal outstanding under the Facility.
+As of the date of this MD&A, the Corporation has drawn \$177.10 million against the Facility's Tranche 3, resulting in a total of \$267.10 million of principal outstanding under the Facility.